batbrain9392/ds-algo-practice/README.md

 # DsAlgoPractice

+Thi project helped me crack interviews in the big companies.
+It contains solutions to [Codility](https://app.codility.com/programmers/lessons/) problems with a `100% efficiency` score.
+Completed ones have been checked below.
 This project was generated using [Nx](https://nx.dev).
-Run this project by running the tests:

-`npx nx test codility --watch`
+Run this project by running the tests: `npx nx test codility --watch`

 ## Codility Solutions